 The Welding Institute

 Welding with Chocolate has been run at hundreds of events in the past few years, ranging from school science days to national events such as the Big Bang Fair.

-Instruction and guidance for teachers wishing to undertake the welding with chocolate experiment with their class.
+Guidance and instructions for teachers who plan to carry out the Welding with Chocolate experiment with their class.

+The Welding Institute